Compare Auto Insurance Rates and Save DMV.com Exclusive!

 Fighting traffic tickets in Indiana is a process that varies based on the specific court that presides over the area where the traffic violation occurred.
 The date by which you must initiate the procedure to fight traffic citations in IN, and the available methods to do so, may also vary from county to county.
 If you want to plead "not guilty" and dispute traffic fines in Marion County, for instance, you must fill out the traffic ticket and deliver it by mail or in person to the presiding traffic court within 60 days of receiving the citation.

 After receiving a date for your traffic citation hearing, you can start preparing your traffic ticket defense.
 At the trial, you and/or lawyer will have the chance to present your arguments, question witnesses and submit any relevant evidence.
 If you are found guilty of the IN traffic violation, you will be required to pay the traffic fine, as well as any additional court-set costs.
 Depending on the severity of the offense, you may even accumulate a certain number of demerit points on your record.
+Because of the risks involved in choosing to fight your traffic violation, a proper traffic ticket lawyer is an indispensable to building a good defense.
+You can find an experienced lawyer easily and conveniently online.

 Note: Drivers who enroll in a state-approved Driver Safety Program course can earn a four-point credit, which will help them avoid a driving license suspension.